Subshift12/Privacy-Policy/README.md

 Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to IP address, Non-user related crash logs, User-associated performance data such as app launch time, A Device ID, Advertising data, Other user product interactions.
 The information that I request will be retained on your device and is not collected by me in any way.

 The game does use third party services that may collect information used to identify you.

 Link to privacy policy of third party service providers used by the game

-Google Play Services
+AdMob
 Unity
 Log Data